Halime Sultan: As Consort

 Mahmud's followers who were supposed to be involved in the matter were thrown into the sea.
 It was also rumored that she was also executed.
 However, she was sent to the Eski (old) Palace located at the Beyazıt Square by the end of June.
 Mehmed died just six months after Mahmud's death.
-On Friday January 9, Safiye Sultan, along with Şehzade Mustafa were also sent to the Eski Palace.
+On Friday January 9, 1604, Safiye Sultan, along with Şehzade Mustafa were also sent to the Eski Palace.
 Between Mehmed's death and Mustafa's enthronement her stipend consisted of 100 aspers a day.

 As Valide Sultan

 First tenure

 When Mustafa ascended the throne in 1617 she became the Valide Sultan and wielded a great power.
 While she, as a consort of Mehmed, had suffered the same obscurity as Handan Sultan, she was clearly able to command greater status as Valide Sultan than her fellow consort had.
-This was probably in large measure because she exercised power more directly, for her mentally incompetent son as his mental condition unimproved.
+This was probably in large measure because she exercised power more directly, for her mentally incompetent son as his mental condition deteriorated.